ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 This is pretty much what firmata already does, though firmata doesn't provide an API to the underlying hardware it simply provides the mechanism to interact with it (analog reads and writes for sensors and PWM, digital on / off states for IO pins etc).
 Firmata has its problems (it's very geared towards Arduino, there's issues with the project, it's slow moving, it's bound to a serial baud rate for starters) however it has a good protocol and it's in very wide use.
 There's also bindings for JavaScript, C, perl, Python and others which makes it very portable.

 My bigger concern with this is that it would appear the libraries (and the plug in modules that provide additional functionality) ultimately wrap C libraries (which is pretty common in the node community anyway) however because this is a custom designed board with seemingly little access to  lower levels, the ability of non-core developers to add functionality will be significantly reduced.
-Thus we land ourselves in the "app" world where the capability of our design is firmly based on the ability of the hardware developers to expose APIs for it (this will sound familiar to anyone that has dealt with Android or iOS?).
+Thus <b>we land ourselves in the "app" world where the capability of our design is based on the ability of the hardware developers to expose APIs</b> for it (this will sound familiar to anyone that has dealt with Android or iOS?).

 I also have some concerns that there's some kludging going on with both the hardware and the software.
 This always happens to an extent, but when you're dealing with inexperienced hardware developers who will be using this there may be some problems.
 Consider the "Servo" library which you would use to control servo motors.
 Servos look simple but they are relatively complex devices.
 Unlike a standard motor which can just go forward or backwards, servos use pulsed signals (PWM) to tell the servo where to position the servo head.
 For example a signal of pulses that go high for 1.5ms usually means align the head to the centre - longer and shorter pulses moves the head in ranges away from that centre point clockwise or anticlockwise.